A Bay of Blood: Legacy

 Several commentators have noted that two sequences in the 1981 film Friday the 13th Part 2 are strikingly similar to two of Bava's murder sequences: one character is slammed in the face with a hawkbill machete, though Bava's film had a billhook instead, and two teenage lovers are interrupted when a spear impales both of them.
-Along with The Burning, Just Before Dawn (1981) and several other similarly plotted slashers, Friday specifically "followed Bava's inspired cue, having young people stalked by violent death amid beautiful wooded settings".
+Along with The Burning, Just Before Dawn (Both 1981) and several other similarly plotted slashers, Friday the 13th specifically "followed Bava's inspired cue, having young people stalked by violent death amid beautiful wooded settings".